 The main city centre and West End, where the majority of hotels are situated, are within walking distance of the Forum venue, the Scottish Event Campus (SEC).
-For those who wish to take public transport, there is a train station at the SEC and a bus stop just outside the centre, that both have frequent connections to the Glasgow city centre.
+For those who wish to take public transport, there is a train station at the SEC and a bus stop just outside the centre, that both have frequent connections to Glasgow city centre.
 Train connections in the mornings and afternoons are every 5-10 minutes (more information).
-Passes, such as the ScotRail Conference Rover ticket allow delegates unlimited travel on the rail link between the SEC and the main hotel district and the city centre.
+Passes, such as the ScotRail Conference Rover ticket, allow delegates unlimited travel on the rail link between the SEC and the main hotel district and the city centre.

 Delegates are invited to select nearby accommodation to avoid additional transport emissions and to choose a hotel that also considers its environmental impact.